007revad/ContainerManager_for_all_armv8/README.md

     - Do ***NOT*** save the script to a M.2 volume.
 3. Unzip the zip file.

-## How to do a manual package install
+### What to do after running the script

 1. Open Package Center.
-2. Click on Manual Install.
+2. Click on Settings.
-3. Click Browse and browse to where you downloaded the spk to and select the spk file.
-4. Click next and install the package.
+3. Click on Auto Update.
+4. Select "Only packages below".
+5. Make sure "All Packages" is **NOT** ticked.
+6. Make sure "Important Versions" is **NOT** ticked.
+7. Click OK.

 <p align="center">Manual Package Install steps</p>
 <p align="center"><img src="/images/package_manual_install.png"></p>